-If you know that you are likely to be disposing of large items, Nowhere can help you organise a skip for around €200.
-You can share one with another Barrio or get your own ... please contact the Barrios lead.
+If you know that you are likely to be disposing of large items, Nowhere can help you organize a skip for around €200.
+You can share one with another Barrio or get your own ... please contact the Barrios lead on barrios@goingnowhere.org

-Health and Safety
+13 Health and Safety